 In most cases, discipline problems are minor and will be handled quickly and easily in the gym during workout.
 In the event that the situation continues either with a child or a parent, we will schedule a conference to discuss the problems that we are having.

 Bullying is taken very seriously at Jam Hops; we want all of our athletes to feel safe at Jam Hops.
 Verbal bullying will receive one warning, a second infarction will result in the athlete being sent home and a conference scheduled with parents.
 Physical bullying will result in immediate suspension and required conference.
-Multiple incidences will result in the athlete’s dismissal from our Xcel program
+Multiple incidences will result in the athlete’s dismissal from our Xcel program.

 LOCKERS